-Welcome to Rohan Inverness from Manager Iain, Deputy Jason, Marina, Jim, Gaelle, Christina, Carol, and Vivienne.
+Welcome to Rohan Inverness from Manager Iain, Deputy Jason, Abbie, Jim, Gaelle, Christina and Vivienne.

 Shop Address: 30-32 Academy Street, Inverness IV1 1JT